-NoSQL stands for “Not Only SQL”, and it is a database model and unlike Relational Database it does not use tables to store data.
-There are various types of NoSQL database present in the digital market and their types generally depend on the data models they store.
-Some of the major NoSQL types are document, key-value, wide-columns and graphs.
-NoSQL database performance is faster than a relational database and its database are more scalable with high user load.
+NoSQL stands for “Not Only SQL”, and it is a database model.
+Also, unlike Relational Database, it does not use tables to store data.
+There are various types of NoSQL databases that use different data models to store data.
+The major NoSQL types are document, key-value, wide-columns, and graphs.

 What is NoSQL?

-In simple term when we say a NoSQL database, we simply mean a non-relational database, which does not use table-like structure to store data.
-Some developers refer NoSQL as “non-SQL” and other “Not Only SQL”, even Wikipedia defies NoSQL as “non-SQL”.
-But at the end, all NoSQL database developers agree on one concept that NoSQL databases are the databases that do not follow relational table data structure to organize and manage the data.
+When we say NoSQL database, we simply mean a non-relational database, which does not use a table-like structure to store data.
+Some developers also refer to NoSQL as “non-SQL” while many others refer to it as “Not Only SQL”.
+Nonetheless, all database developers agree on one concept that NoSQL databases are databases that do not follow relational table data structure to organize and manage data.

-Not to follow the concept of Relational-Database or tabular structure has nothing to do with the relation (related) data in the database.
 The NoSQL database can use the relationship between data to manage and organize records but the data would not be formatted like relational rows and columns.
-NoSQL also follows some relational tactics so the relational ship data can also be stored in the database.
-Many developers find the relational data of NoSQL easier than Relational database because unlike a Relational database the NoSQL database does not split or divide its data into multiple tables.
+NoSQL also follows some relational tactics so it can also store relational data.
+Many developers find the relational data of NoSQL easier to manage than a relational database because NoSQL databases do not split or divide their data into multiple tables.

 There are 4 common types of NoSQL databases